-GP4 Knight Dragon IIA Objective Likely Effects I. Create environments that support good health Create environments that support good health and well-being and reduce health inequalities.
+G GP4 Knight Dragon A Objective Likely Effects ١.
+Create environments that support good health and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas and buildings designated for their historic and/or are haeological interest and protect their setting.
-4. Create places, spaces and buildings that are we ell-designed, integrate effectively with one another, re espect identified views and vistas, and enhance the diversity and distinctive eness of the local character.
-5. Support the creation of opportunities for rewa arding and satisfying employment.
-6. Improve opportunities for prosperity and ecor nomic growth.
-7. Increase participation in, and improve access t Increase participation in, and improve access to, education, skills-based training, and life-long learning.
-Ensure everyone has access to decent, appropriate and affordable housing.
-9. Enhance the area as a business and tourist des Enhance the area as a business and tourist destination.
-Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identit Encourage a sense of place, community identity and belonging.
-12. Minimise waste, maximise reuse and recycling Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
-13. Reduce the need to travel by delivering more 3.
-Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation. sustainable methods of transportation.
-14. Address climate change by reducing greenhous .
-Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
-5. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natura 6.
-Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+3. Preserve and enhance the significance of areas and buildings designated for their historic and/or archaeological interest and protect their setting.
+4. Create places, spaces and buildings that are well-designed, integrate effectively with one another, respect identified views and vistas, and enhance the diversity and distinctiveness of the local character.
+5. Support the creation of opportunities for rewarding and satisfying employment.
+6. Improve opportunities for prosperity and economic growth.
+7. Increase participation in, and improve access to, education, skills-based training, and life-long learning.
+8. Ensure everyone has access to decent, appropriate and affordable housing.
+9. Enhance the area as a business and tourist destination.
+10 Ensure community services and facilities are accessible to everyone.
+11. Encourage a sense of place, community identity and belonging.
+12 Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+13 Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+14 Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.

+15. Protect, restore and enhance biodiversity, land scapes and the open space network, improving pu blic access where appropriate.
+16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
-Sustainability Commentary Health Commentary Equality Commentary

-The allocation seeks to create a large, mixed-use neighbourhood, with a focus on employment related to design.
+Sustainability Commentary Health Commentary Equality Commentary The allocation seeks to create a large, mixed-use neighbourhood, with a focus on employment related to design.
 It would significantly support the economic sustainability of the borough.
 It would also improve the character of the area, supporting the social and environmental sustainability.
-By supporting the Environment Agency's TE2100 Plan, the allocation also reduces flood risk and support's the borough's adaptation to climate change.

-The allocation includes community facilities, recommending a GP's surgery, which would serve the new neighbourhood.
+By supporting the Environment Agency's TE2100 Plan, the allocation also reduces flood risk and support's the borough's The allocation includes community facilities, recommending a GP's surgery, which would serve the new neighbourhood.
 It also includes recreation spaces that would support healthy lifestyles.

-The allocation would improve access to employment by developing employment uses in an area of high public transport accessibility.
-It also improves physical access in the area and to the tube station.
+The allocation would improve accemployment by developing emplor an area of high public transport as also improves physical access in the tube station. yment uses in ccessibility.
+It